erickbressani/SpecificaThor/README.md

 ```
 ...
 Specification.Create(lot)
                  .IsNot<Expired>()
-                 .UseThisErrorMessageIfFails("This is a custom error message") //If the lot is expired this message will be used
+                 .UseThisErrorMessageIfFails("This is a custom error message")
+		 //If the lot is expired the message above will be used
                  .AndIsNot<Interdicted>()
                  .GetResult();
 ```